akullpp/awesome-java/README.md

 _Libraries which seek to gain high level information from images and videos._

-- [BoofCV](https://boofcv.org) - Libray for image processing, camera calibration, tracking, SFM, MVS, 3D vision, QR Code and much more.
+- [BoofCV](https://boofcv.org) - Library for image processing, camera calibration, tracking, SFM, MVS, 3D vision, QR Code and much more.
 - [ImageJ](https://imagej.net/ImageJ) - Medical image processing application with an API.
 - [JavaCV](https://github.com/bytedeco/javacv) - Java interface to OpenCV, FFmpeg, and much more.